JoshPaulie/JoshPaulie.github.io/content/posts/vscode/back-to-vscode/index.md

 ## Sidenote: Extensions aren't so bad
 I do miss declaratively defining plugins, but having a little marketplace to install everything from LSPs to themes is nice.

 What's not so nice?
-Having to define all of your extension settings in a single `settings.json`.
-Microsoft, please give us modular config files
+Having to define ALL of your extension settings in a single `settings.json`.
+Microsoft, please give us modular config files.

 -----